-Opportu nity driver Descrip tion Potential impact Timefr ame Direct/Ind irect Likelih ood Magnit ude of impact Estimate d financial implicat ions Manage ment method Cost of manage ment

-Currentl We are

-y, we provide i.
-Broadly, managing this

-fee- this opportuni

-based opportun ty by

-reportin ity monitorin

-g represen g

-support ts a fee- regulator

-for generatio y trends

-clients n and

-whose property opportun ity staffing to existing

-property among requirem

-s we existing ents; we

-manage. clients are also

-A slow and the educating

-and opportun clients on

-steady ity to win the

-increase new importan

-in emission clients based on ce of

-reportin a service reporting GHG

-g our emissions The cost

-obligatio competit associate of

-ns (or ors may d with managing

-voluntar not offer. their this

-y ii.
-We propertie opportun

-Emission reportin Increased estimate s and ity is

-reportin g) could demand for More an helping them associate d with

-g obligatio present a viable existing products/se 1 to 3 likely than Mediu increase of 1 to 15 develop a with

-ns business rvices years Direct not m percent processes capacity.
+Estimate Opportu nity driver Descrip tion Potential impact Timefr ame Direct/Ind irect Likelih ood Magnit ude of impact d financial implicat ions Manage ment method Cost of manage ment Currentl y, we provide fee- based reportin g support for clients whose property portfolio s we manage.
+A slow and steady increase in emission reportin g obligatio ns (or voluntar i.
+Broadly, this opportun ity represen ts a fee- generatio n opportun ity among existing clients and the opportun ity to win new clients based on a service our competit ors may not offer. ii.
+We We are managing this opportuni ty by monitorin g regulator y trends and staffing to existing requirem ents; we are also educating clients on the importan ce of reporting GHG emissions associate d with their The cost of managing this opportun Emission У Increased 14 estimate propertie ity is reportin reportin demand for More an s and associate g g) could existing likely increase helping d with obligatio present products/se 1 to 3 than Mediu of 1 to 15 them staffing ns a viable rvices years Direct not m percent develop capacity.

-Opportu nity driver Descrip tion Potential impact Timefr ame Direct/Ind irect Likelih ood Magnit ude of impact Estimate d financial implicat ions Manage ment method Cost of manage ment opportu nity for our compan y. of total revenue. and data that supports common GHG emissions reporting requirem ents.
+Estimate d Opportu nity driver Descrip tion Potential impact Timefr ame Direct/Ind irect Likelih ood Magnit ude of impact financial implicat ions Manage ment method Cost of manage ment business opportu nity for our compan y. of total revenue. processes and data that supports common GHG emissions reporting requirem ents.
 As an example, the client service offering for reporting obligation s such as AB1103 in CA, USA and ESOS in UK supports and complime nts internal reporting efforts while providing increased resources within CBRE available to identify and meet requirem ents.

-${\tt CC6.1b}\\ {\tt Please \ describe \ the \ inherent \ opportunities \ that \ are \ driven \ by \ changes \ in \ physical \ climate \ parameters}$
+CC6.1b Please describe your inherent opportunities that are driven by changes in physical climate parameters